- Efficient parallel compilation

 Easy to Use

 FASTBuild uses a bespoke configuration language, designed to simplify the configuration of code compilation.
 Configuration files are orders of magnitude smaller than Visual Studio project files or makefiles and are human readable.

 When FASTBuild fails to parse a configuration file, a human-readable error is emitted pinpointing the exact location of the error (in Visual Studio compatible) file(line:row) format.

 FASTBuild output, whether it be build progress or config parsing errors, is output in Visual Studio compatible format.
 If you want to route FASTBuild output through Visual Studio, you will have the same error integration as if you were compiling using Visual Studio itself.

-FASTBuild contains built in support for Unit Tests.
-Unit tests are automatically compiled and executed only when relevant source is modified.
+FASTBuild contains built in support for running Tests.
+Tests are automatically compiled and executed only when relevant source is modified or other dependencies change.

 FASTBuild gathers build statistics during the build and can report them upon completion.
 A short compilation summary can be provided, or a full build report can be generated.
 This information can be used to further improve compile times by targetting large compilation units or libraries, and clearly measuring gains as you optimize compilation.

 FASTBuild tracks build times across build and can use this information to estimate progress through the current build.

-FASTBuild can generate vcxproj and vcxproj.filters to integrate FASTBuild compilation into the Visual Studio IDE.
+FASTBuild can generate .vcxproj and .sln to integrate FASTBuild compilation into the Visual Studio IDE.
 Similarly, XCode projects can be generatated to integrate FASTBuild compilation into the XCode IDE.